RogueZephyr/Mineflayer-Templates/docs/MINING.md

 - Automatic multi-chest management
 - Deposits at 80% full (minimizes trips)
 - Perfect for creating underground rooms or quarrying resources

+Note: Quarry mode does not use conservative digging; the bot must navigate and dig freely within the assigned area while respecting obstacle safety.

 **Best Practices:**
 - Place multiple chests near the quarry area before starting